Daily Event for March 19, 2010

 To submit a photo, biographical information or correction please email the webmaster.

-MaritimeQuest received the following message June 5, 2010
+June 5, 2010

-My mother's brother Charles J. Grecian (3rd Mate, Merchant Marine) was on the John A. Poor when it went down on March 19th, 1944.
-My siblings and I have several articles and awards that were given to my Grandparents upon is death.
+My mother's brother Charles J. Gornecki (3rd Mate, Merchant Marine) was on the John A. Poor when it went down on March 19th, 1944.
+My siblings and I have several articles and awards that were given to my Grandparents upon his death.
 I have also been to the war memorial in my mother's home town in Pennsylvania where his name is on a wall.
 My mother has passed away now and we have very few pictures of Uncle Charles and even fewer stories of what he was like.
 Is there a way to network with survivors of the John A. Poor?
 I would love the opportunity to talk or communicate with some of the men he served with.
 Whatever advise or guidance you have would be most appreciated.

 Thank you,

-Mary ellen Forman
+Mary Ellen Forman

 Huntington Beach, California